zdk/rm-safely/README.md

 _Keys_,

 - Written in shell script, no dependencies.
-- Saves files in `~/.local/share/Trash` and mounted volume on in `/.Trash-$(id-u)` which persists across reboots.
+- Files save in `~/.local/share/Trash` and mounted volume files save in `/.Trash-$(id-u)` - they persist across reboots.
-- Tested on macOS 15.5+
+- Tested on zsh.
-- Tested on zsh
+- Tested on:
+  - macOS 15.5+
+  - Linux arch-linux 6.17.1-2-cachyos.

 # Demo